 Indications for OR repair include nasolacrimal system involvement, levator aponeurosis/superior rectus involvement, violation of orbital septum/visible orbital fat, canthal tendon avulsion, extensive tissue loss (more than one-third of the eyelid).

 Position the patient in the supine position.

 Instill topical anesthetic in each eye.
-Place protective scleral shell over the affected eye.
-Irrigate surrounding skin and clean with a full-strength povidone-iodine solution.
+Place a protective scleral shell over the affected eye.
+Irrigate the surrounding skin and clean it with a full-strength povidone-iodine solution.
 Ensure any foreign body or particulate matter is evacuated from the wound.
-Isolate area with sterile drapes.
+Isolate the area with sterile drapes.

 If the canalicular system is involved, pack the nasal cavity with oxymetazoline and 4% lidocaine-soaked neuro sponges.